NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 Standard Error for performance estimation is calculated using SEM [1]_ in a way described in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
 Since targets are available only in the reference dataset, the nominator of the SEM formula is calculated based on observation-level metrics from the reference dataset.
-The sample size in the denominator is the size of chunk for which standard error is estimated.
+The sample size in the denominator is the size of the chunk for which standard error is estimated.

-Given that assumption of performance estimation methods are met, the estimated performance is the expected performance of the monitored model on the chunk.
+Given that the assumptions of performance estimation methods are met, the estimated performance is the expected performance of the monitored model on the chunk.
 Standard error informs how much the actual performance might be different from the expected one due to sampling effects only.
 The actual value calculated and shown in the results is 3 standard errors.
-So the estimated performance +/- 3 standard errors create an interval which should contain the actual value of performance metric in about 99% of cases (given the assumptions of performance estimation algorithm are met).
-In the random model example described in :ref:`Adapting
-Standard Error of the Mean Formula<introducing_sem>` the expected performance returned by the performance estimation algorithm should be close to 0.5 while the band would be 0.35-0.65 (i.e. 0.5 +/- 0.15) for the chunk size of 100.
+So the estimated performance +/- 3 standard errors create an interval which should contain the actual value of performance metric in about 99% of cases (given the assumptions of the performance estimation algorithm are met).
+In the random model example :ref:`described above<introducing_sem>` the expected performance returned by the performance estimation algorithm should be close to 0.5, while the band would be 0.35-0.65 (i.e. 0.5 +/- 0.15) for the chunk size of 100.
 The value of +/- 3 standard errors are displayed as bands on the plots and shown in the hover for each chunk.